AI SQL Tuner

 sys.server_role_members Sysadmin membership

-sys.dm_os_ring_buffers Recent deadlock information
+sys.dm_os_ring_buffers / sys.fn_xe_file_target_read_file Recent deadlock information

-Permission Purpose Database
+Permission Purpose Scope

-VIEW SERVER STATE Most DMV queries N/A (server-level)
+VIEW SERVER STATE Most DMV queries Server-level

-VIEW DATABASE STATE Database-level queries Target database
+VIEW DATABASE STATE Query Store settings Each user database

 SELECT on msdb.dbo.backupset Backup history msdb

-Extended event access Deadlock information N/A
+Extended event access Deadlock information Server-level

 “No data found for analysis”